xddd1225/I2P_Final_Project/README.md

 *Final Tank* is a 2D tank battle game inspired by *Wii Play Tanks!*.
 The gameplay focuses on real-time strategy and shooting mechanics.
-- An AI agent that can compete against a human player
+- An **AI agent** that can compete against a human player
 - Player controls a tank using a keyboard (WASD) and mouse for aiming/shooting
+- Press 'E' to place a landmine, which is able to cause damage to tanks(including player themself) and destroy soft walls
+- Bullets can bounce off the walls, enabling player to come up with technical and trick shots
+- Player can choose from default or randomly generated map
+- Coins will be randomly generated across the map,
+  player can press 'O' to open store interface and spend coins to purchase utilities
+  - $3 per utility
+  - Utilities includes: increase moving speed, increase fire rate, and heal the tank
 - Bullets can bounce off the walls, enabling player to come up with technical and trick shots
 - Player can choose from default or randomly generated map
 - The game ends when either the player's or the AI tank is destroyed